fybrik/fybrik/site/docs/reference/crds.md

-Connection has the relevant details for accesing the data (url, table, ssl, etc.)
+Connection has the relevant details for accessing the data (url, table, ssl, etc.)

 <table>
     <thead>